siefkenj/IBLODEs/book/typst/modules/module1-exercises.typ

         "#new children per year" ~ "size of current population"
       $

-      + Come up with a mathematical model for the number of star fish in a given year.
+      + Come up with a mathematical model for the number of starfish in a given year.
 Your model should
         - Define any notation (variables and parameters) you use
         - Include at least one formula/equation
         - Explain how your formula/equation relates to the starting assumption